Ethics & Compliance

 The Ethics and Compliance Programme reinforces the values set out in our Code of Conduct, which you can download at this page.
 The Code of Conduct emphasises the shared common values and culture that guide our actions: we act with absolute honesty, integrity and fairness in the way we conduct our business, and we pledge to treat our colleagues, our customers and our employees with loyalty, respect and dignity.
 Above all else, HCA UK is committed to the care and improvement of human life.

-HCA UK’s relationship with our supply chain to ensure the zero-tolerance approach to modern slavery
+How do we work with our supply chain to ensure the zero-tolerance approach to modern slavery is shared?

 We are committed to promoting ethical and lawful employment and supply chain practices, and so our zero-tolerance approach to modern slavery extends to our suppliers, sub-contractors and business partners worldwide too.
 We require our suppliers to support our mission, and our core values of honesty, integrity and fairness.
 This is critical to fulfilling our mission and maintaining a healthy work environment.